abekermsx/Final-Fantasy-MSX-Performance-Patch/README.md

 ## About
 Improves the performance of Final Fantasy MSX by removing the framerate limiter and replacing some routines with optimized code.

-This patch was tested with a diskimage of the game with CRC32 checksum 4CFD3A9E, it will probably work with other versions as well.
+This patch was tested with a diskimage of the game with CRC32 checksum `4CFD3A9E`, it will probably work with other versions as well.
+It's also compatible with `Final Fantasy MSX2: English Translation`!

 ## Patching
 There are three methods to patch the game.